NEWSFLASH

 SAVING THE ASHY STORM PETREL

-Under the cover of darkness, a new ashy storm petrel parent picks up small prey brought to the ocean’s surface by the California current.
+Under cover of darkness, a new ashy storm petrel parent picks up small prey brought to the ocean's surface by the California current.
 Feeding and fledging of chicks is synchronized with the moon cycles.
-The blackness of night during the new moon hides the nocturnal petrel’s comings and goings from its burrow, providing protection from would-be predators.
+The blackness of night during the new moon hides the nocturnal petrel's comings and goings from its burrow, providing protection from would-be predators.

 But increasingly, the bright lights widely cast by commercial fishing vessels and offshore oil and gas operations are throwing this seabird’s natural rhythm out of balance, compounding the harmful effects of rising ocean temperatures and acidification.
 The survival of the species is precarious and requires rapid action.
 With an extremely limited range and a very small population size, ashy storm petrels need the protection of the Endangered Species Act to ward off the many imposing dangers the seabirds face.